Icinga/icingaweb2-module-director/doc/79-Jobs.md

 any time.

 Want so see more details?
 Add `--verbose` to get colorful log lines on STDERR.
-In case the Job Runner is running with Systemd, those log lines will find it's way to your system log.
+In case the Job Runner is running with Systemd, those log lines will find its way to your system log.

 Time periods